electronicgore/PTBF-soundboard/README.md

 ## Collections: NOTES
 * You cannot currently set different prices for different collections.

 * Collections are currently invoked via `!collection`, whereas individual sounds require a `!sb sound`.
 This distinction is arbitrary, but the broad idea is that you have very few easily memorable collections, and possibly a lot of individual sounds.
-Having `!sb sound` instead of `!sound` allows for feedback when a sound is not found (e.g., due to a typo).
+Having the `!sb sound` syntax instead of `!sound` allows the bot to respond when a sound is not found (e.g., due to a typo).

-* Same as you can have different sounds in different channels, you can have different collections in different channels.
-Collections from different channels can have the same name.
-There is currently no easy way to make collections (or sounds) portable across channels.
+* The collections are global across channels.

 * The cooldowns are shared across collections and `!sb`.